ES-Merging: Biological MLLM Merging via Embedding Space Signals: Related Work

 \section{Related Work}

-\paragraph{MLLMs for Scientific Discovery} Large language models (LLMs)~\citep{touvron2023llama2,llama3,openai2024gpt4,openai2024gpt4ocard,comanici2025gemini} are increasingly being extended to scientific discovery through multimodal large language models (MLLMs) that incorporate diverse biological modalities, including molecules~\citep{moleculesurvey}, proteins~\citep{proteinsurvey}, and cells~\citep{cellsurvey}.
+\paragraph{MLLMs for Science} Large language models (LLMs)~\citep{touvron2023llama2,llama3,openai2024gpt4,openai2024gpt4ocard,comanici2025gemini} are increasingly being extended to scientific problems through multimodal large language models (MLLMs) that incorporate diverse biological modalities, including molecules~\citep{moleculesurvey}, proteins~\citep{proteinsurvey}, and cells~\citep{cellsurvey}.
 In the protein domain, prior works have modeled amino-acid sequences~\citep{protst,biot5} or jointly with structures~\citep{proteinchat,prot2text,protchatgpt,proteingpt,prot2chat,prot2textv2}.
 Single cell LLMs learn the scRNA-seq representations~\citep{instructcell,cell2text,cello1} or further incorporate histology information~\citep{spallm,spatial2sentence}.
-On the other hand, molecular LLMs have been built on 1D string representations such as SMILES~\citep{smiles} and SELFIES~\citep{selfies}~\citep{chemberta,molt5}, 2D molecular graphs~\citep{molca,molinstructions,instructmol,llasmol,llamo}, 3D structures~\citep{3dmolm,unimot}, and joint 2D-3D representations~\citep{molllama}.
-Despite this progress, biological MLLMs are limited to a single modality, hindering their ability to solve cross-modal scientific problems.
+On the other hand, molecular LLMs have been built on 1D string representations~\citep{chemberta,molt5} such as SMILES~\citep{smiles} and SELFIES~\citep{selfies}, 2D molecular graphs~\citep{molca,molinstructions,instructmol,llasmol,llamo}, 3D structures with conformations~\citep{3dmolm,unimot}, and joint 2D-3D representations with multiple encoders~\citep{molllama}.
+Despite their progress, existing biological MLLMs are limited to understand and process a single modality, hindering their ability to solve inherently cross-modal scientific problems.

-\paragraph{Model Merging} Model merging aims to fuse knowledge from multiple specialist models with minimal additional data or training by combining them directly in parameter space.
-Existing methods mainly leverage the parameter space signals to guide merging.
-Magnitude-based methods include Task Arithmetic~\citep{taskarithmetic}, Consensus Merging~\citep{consensusmerging}, and PCB-Merging~\citep{pcbmerging}; sign-based methods include TIES-Merging~\citep{tiesmerging} and EMR-Merging~\citep{emrmerging}; and LS-Merge~\citep{lsmerge} performs merging in a learned latent space over parameters.
-Beyond such static merging, test-time adaptation methods dynamically adjust coefficients using unlabeled test data, as in AdaMerging~\citep{adamerging} and Twin-Merging~\citep{twinmerging}.
-However, these methods still rely on parameter space signals, which are not well suited to capturing semantic discrepancies across heterogeneous modalities.
-We instead propose an embedding space merging framework for MLLMs that derives merging coefficients from modality-aware representation signals.